TLMatthies/smart_food_app/docs/APISpec.md

-# API Specification for The Crusty Kart
+# API Specification for The Crusty Cart

 This API enables users to find stores, compare prices, manage shopping lists, and optimize shopping routes based on location and budget.